AT-Lorlando/SSHandler/readme.md

 ### Configuration

 The different machines in the pools have a special configuration.
-- Firstly, they have a special user, with a special *password or a key*, and the user is in the sudoers group.
-This user is used to connect the handler via SSH and then populate.
+- Firstly, they have a special user `ssh-admin`, with a special *password or a key*, and the user is in the sudoers group.
+This user is used to connect the handler via SSH to the machine and run a root shell to populate.
 - Secondly, they must have the SSH service running, and the port must be open in the firewall.
 - Thirdly, the ssh config file must be configured to forbid password authentication and to allow only key authentication.